cloud-gov/cg-site/_docs/ops/secrets.md

 ### About AWS credential management

 Multi-factor authentication is not only important to interactive console logins, but also for command-line interaction.
-Checking for console MFA is a standard compliance check, e.g. a [Chef Inspec check that all AWS users have MFA enabled](https://github.com/inspec/inspec-aws#ensure-all-aws-users-have-mfa-enabled), but at cloud.gov we go beyond that to ensure we have MFA enabled for _all_ API calls.
+Checking for console MFA is a standard compliance check, e.g. a [Chef Inspec check that all AWS users have MFA enabled](https://github.com/inspec/inspec-aws#ensure-all-aws-users-have-mfa-enabled), but at Cloud.gov we go beyond that to ensure we have MFA enabled for _all_ API calls.
 We do so with the following IAM policy snippet:

 ```javascript
       {